-Vehicle Depreciation: Only those vehicles being used exclusively for supportive living should be listed here.
+Vehicle Depreciation: Only those vehicles being used exclusively for long term care should be listed here.
 All other vehicles should be listed in Schedule VIII-D.

-The Department of Healthcare and Family Services' rules allow the expense of only one resident care-related automobile to be reported on Schedule IV.
+The Department of Healthcare and Family Services' rules allow the expense of only one patient care-related automobile to be reported on Schedule IV.
 Therefore, only one such automobile can be detailed here.
 All other automobiles must be reported in Section D.